winitzki/scall/tutorial/programming_dhall.md

 This proves the equivalence `Exists P ≅ F A`.

+To derive the code that transforms values of type `F A` into values of type `Exists P` and back, we turn to the two Yoneda identities used in the proof.

+The first type equivalence (`∀(B : Type) → (B → A) → F B → R  ≅  F A → R`) corresponds to using the contravariant Yoneda identity.
+The corresponding code consists of two functions:

+TODO

 ### Proof: The Church-Yoneda identity

 Note that the Church encoding formula, `∀(r : Type) → (F r → r) → r`, is not of the same form as the Yoneda identity because the function argument `F r` depends on `r`.
 The Yoneda identities cannot be used with types of that form.

-There is a generalized identity that combines both forms of types:
+There is a generalized identity that combines both forms of types.
+This book calls it the **Church-Yoneda identity** because of the similarity to both the Church encodings and the types of functions used in the Yoneda identities:

 ```dhall
 ∀(R : Type) → (F R → R) → G R  ≅  G (LFix F)
 ```
-Here `LFix F = ∀(R : Type) → (F R → R) → R` is the Church-encoded least fixpoint of `F`, and `F` and `G` are arbitrary covariant functors.
+Here `LFix F = ∀(R : Type) → (F R → R) → R` is the Church-encoded least fixpoint of `F`, and `F` and `G` are assumed to be arbitrary covariant functors.
-It is assumed that all functions with type signature `∀(R : Type) → (F R → R) → G R` will satisfy the **relational naturality law** that follows from the parametricity theorem:
+It is also assumed that all functions with type signature `∀(R : Type) → (F R → R) → G R` will satisfy the **relational naturality law** that follows from the parametricity theorem.

-TODO

 This identity is mentioned in the proceedings of the conference ["Fixed Points in Computer Science 2010"](https://hal.science/hal-00512377/document) on page 78 as "proposition 1" in the paper by T. Uustalu.

-This book calls it the **Church-Yoneda identity** because of the similarity to both the Church encodings and the types of functions used in the Yoneda identities.

 The Church-Yoneda identity is useful for proving certain properties of Church-encoded types.
 In the next subsection, we will use that identity to prove the Church encoding formula for mutually recursive types.

-A proof of the Church-Yoneda identity
+A proof of the Church-Yoneda identity must use the relational naturality law.

 TODO